Sandthorn/sandthorn_sequel_projection/README.md

         # Will receive all events
       end
     end

-Then run the runner, for example by putting it in a rake task
+### 3. Create a manifest

+Manifests are used to define the order in which projections are run.

+    manifest = SandthornSequelProjections::Manifest.create
+      [
+        MyProjection,
+        MyProjections::SomeOtherProjection
+      ]

+### 4. Run the projections

+Create a runner and give it the manifest.
+Run your projections.

-    runner = SandthornSequelProjection::Runner.new
+    runner = SandthornSequelProjection::Runner.new(manifest)
     runner.run

-The runner polls the database for changes and passes new events to the projections found in the designated projections folder.
+The runner runs migrations for all of the projections and then polls the event store for changes and passes new events to the projections.

-Then run the updater process.
-It will continuously poll for new events.

-    $ rake sandthorn_sequel_projections:run
-    # => Runs 'til Ragnarok
+## Plans for the future

+The projection manifest should define dependent projections, similar to how Rake tasks are defined.
+In this way, we could identify the most efficient way of splitting up projections over multiple threads.

 ## Contributing